-A rigid PCB is a solid, inflexible printed circuit board that maintains its shape and structure throughout its service life.
+A rigid printed circuit board is a solid, inflexible printed circuit board that maintains its shape and structure throughout its service life.
 Unlike flexible or rigid-flex boards, rigid PCBs cannot be bent or folded, making them ideal for applications that demand mechanical stability, consistent electrical performance, and long-term durability.

 - Single-sided boards